SOUNDS-RESEARCH/WP1-BCCTN/README.md

+# WP1 Software Description
 # Binaural Speech Enhancement using Complex Transformer Networks (BCCTN)
 This repository contains the code for the neural network models, training and evaluation scripts for BCCTN.

----
-title: |
-  WP1 Software Description\
-  Binaural Speech Enhancement using Complex Convolutional Networks
----

-# Introduction {#introduction .unnumbered}
+# Introduction
 The software was developed in the frame of WP1 for binaural speech enhancement using deep complex-valued convolutional networks [@Tokala2024] in acoustic scenarios with a single target speaker and